Vascular and Vein Institute of the South

 Vascular Surgery located in Tennessee, Mississippi, and Arkansas

 Carotid arterial disease accounts for 20% of all strokes.
 While that may not sound like a lot on its own, it's staggering when you consider that almost 800,000 Americans have a stroke each year.
-If you're concerned about carotid arterial disease, speak with Vascular and Vein Institute of the South.
-They have locations in Germantown and Memphis in Tennessee, Southaven, and Senatobia in Mississippi, and West Memphis in Arkansas and the team are experts in treating and managing vascular diseases.
+If you're concerned about carotid arterial disease, contact us today.
+We have convenient locations in Memphis, Germantown, Millington, Oxford, Grenada, Senatobia, West Memphis, and Forrest City.
+Our providers are experts in treating and managing vascular diseases.
 Call or book an appointment online today.